How Long People Stay on GLP-1s — GLP-1 Data Series

 Persistence means continuous treatment without a gap exceeding a defined threshold — most commonly 60 days.
 A patient who fills their prescription every 4 weeks with no gaps longer than 60 days is "persistent."
 The moment they go 60+ days without a fill, they are classified as having discontinued, even if they restart later.

 Adherence is measured as proportion of days covered (PDC) — the number of days with medication on hand divided by the observation period.
 PDC ≥80% is the standard threshold for "adherent."
 Unlike persistence, adherence is a continuous measure (0–100%) and captures partial use.
+The two measures can diverge: at 3 years in the Prime cohort, persistence was 8.1% while mean PDC was 37.5% — reflecting widespread intermittent utilization rather than clean start-stop.

 The 60-day gap is the most common standard in published GLP-1 persistence research.
 Some studies use different thresholds (Do et al.: 135-day; BHI: 2× expected Rx duration; Gasoyan: 90-day).
 These definitional differences explain much of the variance in reported rates and are flagged throughout this page.

 Source quality hierarchy: ★★★★ = peer-reviewed journal with disclosed methods; ★★★ = PBM report or white paper with methods disclosed; ★★ = conference presentation or poster; ★ = industry blog or news article with undisclosed methodology.
-Where sources conflict, higher-quality sources are given greater weight in summary statements.

 All data is drawn from publicly available sources.
 Conflicts between sources are flagged rather than resolved.
 Gaps are noted as gaps.
 This page is reviewed and updated as new data becomes available.
 Corrections can be submitted via the contact page.